Primary tabs

 There are Work in Progress seminars, where students present and discuss their individual dissertation research.
 Students will also take part in, and evaluate, a participatory futures/foresight exercise on a key aspect of global risk, giving them hands on experience with the methods developed and utilised by the Centre for the Study of Existential Risk.

 For their supervised research, students work individually with supervision from domain experts to produce three pieces of written work: two essays of up to 5,000 words and a dissertation of up to 12,000 words.
-Students will also be assessed based on their contributions to the futures/foresight exercise and the Work in Progress seminars.
+In addition to these, students will also submit a 2,500 word reflective essay constituting their evaluation of the participatory futures/foresight exercise and be assessed on their contribution to the Work in Progress seminars.

 ---|---|